 How Does Amazon Use AI?

-Amazon has embraced artificial intelligence in a number of ways to improve its operations and enhance the customer experience.
+Amazon has embraced artificial intelligence services in a number of ways to improve its operations and enhance the customer experience.
 Some of the ways in which Amazon uses AI have been listed below.

 Personalized Product Recommendations